oasys-kit/shadow4/shadow4/syned/README.txt

-This directory contains extensions to syned tools that will eventually move to syned repository
+This directory contains extensions to syned tools that will eventually be moved to syned repository